This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Handmade Neem Balm Recipe

-Makes one 130g pot.
-Alternatively, you can purchase this similar product that I make myself.
+Makes one 130 g pot.
+Alternatively, you can purchase a similar product that I make myself.
 You can also make this balm along with all-natural neem oil soap.
 It’s rich and creamy and gives you that dose of neem even while you’re washing.
-The instructions make it pretty easy to make too.
+The instructions make it pretty easy to make too and you’ll also find a DIY video showing all the steps just below.

 ** 10g of Neem oil will result in quite a strong smelling and acting balm.
 If you’d prefer, you can reduce the amount by half to 5g to mask the smell and create a gentler product.
 Please also note Neem can be quite strong and if it’s placed on the skin undiluted it’s possible that it can cause contact dermatitis.